-Garlic Butter Sourdough Buns: Savory spiral shaped buns filled with garlic butter with a hint of sourdough tang.
-You will want these at the dinner table every night.
+These Garlic Butter Sourdough Buns are savory spiral shaped buns filled with garlic butter with a hint of sourdough tang.

 I get packages rather often.